Top 3 Social Cause Campaigns Done Through OpenSponsorship

 Another brilliant post from Derrick White, a professional basketball player re-enforcing COVID-19 protocols with the audience and how essential it is to stay safe and healthy during the pandemic.

 We have also struck deals and continue to, with athletes in our other campaigns such as the Vapes Down Campaign wherein we partner with athletes who are willing to lead a healthy lifestyle by delivering an anti-vaping message to consumers by educating them on the harmful impact of their actions.
 Next, we also launched a Texas Road Safety Campaign which incorporates Texas-based/Texas team athletes who are willing to assist in boosting road safety awareness.
-The motto of this campaign is to emphasise on tips and practices for one to drive safely to limit the loss of lives.
+The motto of this campaign is to emphasize on tips and practices for one to drive safely to limit the loss of lives.

 Brands looking to project a socially responsible image by sponsoring a sports team or an athlete should take into account the relevance of perceived fit between their brand and the sponsored since it is a key predictor of CSR perceptions.